imi-ms/mdro-report/Readme.md

 <pcr-meta k="ClusterType" v="CLUSTER_1550"/>
 ```

-- A hygiene message containing information about the infection type.
+- A hygiene message containing information about the infection type captured by hygiene staff.
 It is attached to the case node.

 ```xml